Curiositz/curiositz/README.md

 <h3>Hi! 👋 I'm Marijana.</h3>

 <p>I have a strong interest in full-stack development, with a particular focus on frontend technologies.
 I am truly inspired by the process of taking an idea and bringing it to life through coding.
-It is highly satisfying to create something that has real-world use and provides solutions to problems. </p><br/>
+It is highly satisfying to create something that has real-world use and solves problems. </p><br/>

 - 🔭 I’m currently working on Zdrava Doza, a platform focused on common health concerns